Camp Buehring

 Camp Buehring (formerly Camp Udairi) is a staging post for US troops in the northwestern region of Kuwait.
-From its founding in January 2003 to the present date, the base was used for military troops heading north into Iraq and is the primary location for the Middle Eastern Theater Reserve.
-The areas surrounding Camp Buehring, known as the Udairi Range Complex, is largely uninhabited, except for a few nomadic Bedouin tribes raising camels, goats, and sheep.
+From its founding in January 2003 to the present date, the base has been used for military troops heading north into Iraq and is the primary location for the Middle Eastern Theater Reserve.

+The area surrounding Camp Buehring, known as the Udairi Range Complex, is largely uninhabited, except for a few nomadic Bedouin tribes raising camels, goats, and sheep.
 Camp New York is nearby, in the same Udairi Range Complex.